-TIA while responsible for river shoal marking has also been involved with other river safety programs
+TIA has been responsible for river shoal marking as well as other river safety programs.

 Over the years the membership grew beyond the Admiralty Islands, attracting boaters and islanders from the Lake Fleet, Navy and Ivy Lea Groups and Rockport.
 Word of mouth about the usefulness of having shoal markers spread and soon there was no boundary – TIA marked both sides of the border.

-Other TIA initiatives have included providing defibrillators at Marinas, a campaign on fire pumps for islanders and remote locations, and funding local Canadian & US fire departments to purchase essential equipment.
+TIA has been responsible for river shoal marking as well as other river safety programs.
+A simple safety card with local emergency numbers was made available by an island phone for residents to use when necessary.
+Other TIA initiatives included the eradication of gypsy moth larvae, providing defibrillators at marinas, the development of a campaign on fire pumps for islanders and remote locations, and securing funding for local Canadian and US fire departments to purchase essential equipment.

-TIA approached the Save the River organization based in Clayton and asked if they would like to partner in the shoal marking program – they agreed and today jointly over 300 shoals are marked.
+TIA has partnered with the Save the River organization in Clayton to coordinate a shoal marking program.
+300 shoals have since been marked.
 The TIA is responsible for placing shoal markers on the Canadian side from the Trident Yacht Club in the Bateau Channel to Brockville.
 Save the River places shoal markers on the US side from Cape Vincent to Morristown.

 Why Your Membership Matters